(National League, North Division)

 RIGHT FIELD: Frank Robinson, George Foster

 Hard to believe that the “Hit King” isn’t going to start for the Reds, but his defensive versatility should provide plenty of at-bats over the season.
-That leaves inactive roster options Ted Kluszewski, Tony Perez, Bid McPhee, Bubbles Hargrave, Vada Pinson, Gus Bell, and Reggie Sanders.
+That leaves inactive roster options Ted Kluszewski, Tony Perez, Bid McPhee, Ernie Lombardi, Vada Pinson, Gus Bell, and Reggie Sanders.

 For the pitching staff we’re looking for six starters and six relievers.
 Bear in mind that across the whole game you will see dynamic, outstanding starting pitchers that can’t crack an all-time rotation but are better served as relievers on a team than sitting inactive.